 Speeding trains, Manga comics, neon lights, world-class food, Japan is sure to enthral any traveller when you go to Mt Fuji from Tokyo.
 Once is surely never enough with an unending list of best places to visit in Japan, experiences to have and things to do.
 But one thing that should make it to the top of that bottomless list is the truly epic and magnanimous Mt Fuji.

-Mt.
-Fuji, the most spectacular mountain in Japan and recently named a World Heritage Site is one if the unmissable places on anyone’s bucket list.
+Mt Fuji, the most spectacular tokyo mountain in Japan and recently named a World Heritage Site is one if the unmissable places on anyone’s bucket list.
 Standing at 3776 meters above the sea level, it is the highest mountain in Japan, stretching over Shizuoka and Yamanashi prefectures.
 Since ancient times, Mt.
 Fuji has been captivating not only tourists but painters and artists alike.
-With its perfectly conical shape, a subject to many a painting and literary works this trip to Mt.
-Fuji from Tokyo will make your journey memorable.
+With its perfectly conical shape, a subject to many a painting and literary works this trip to tokyo to mt fuji will make your journey memorable.
 No mountain has been so frequently captured in works of art anywhere in the world.

 To drive in Japan, people from abroad must obtain the International Driving Permits (IDP) from their countries’ national automobile associations prior to their departure.